-IPPNWC Internship Program
+IPPNWC Internship Program.

-Applications for the 2024-2025 intership program are now open!
+Applications for the 24-25 cohort are now open!

 Join other passionate individuals working towards the prevention of war, the promotion of non-violent means of conflict resolution and social justice in a sustainable world.